jonasoesch/p9/paper.md

 Cognitive load theory predicts that a maximum number of 9 targets can be held in working memory for processing [@Wong-12:cognitiveload, @Miller-56:magicalnumber].
 Depending on the size of the targets and the complexity of the relationships, this number can get as low as 1 [@Alvarez-04:capacityvisual].
 When the number of targets that are needed for a comparison exceed these limitations, the reader will forget some of them and the comparison fails [@Wong-12:cognitiveload].

 When designing narrative visualization, the cost of the transitions should ideally stay within these boundaries to make the reading fluent.
-Animation is often proposed as a means to make transitions easier, but it is often not clear how exactly.
-The next section will therefore present the state of the art in animated
+Animation is often proposed as a means to make transitions easier, but it is often not clear how exactly this works.
+The next chapter will therefore present the relevant research on the use of animation in visualization.